© All Rights Reserved by Rules-Chess-Strategies.

 - Positional pressure against a2 and b2 pawns.
 This pressure created by the Rooks and Bg7

 - Better pawn structure for Black and superiority in the endgame

 - Controlling the e5-square

-- The c4-push in order to land the Knight on d3
+- The c4-push to land the Knight on d3

-- This ideas make White's task of e5 very difficult
+- These ideas make White's task of e5 very difficult

-- White has problems to develop Bc1 and Ra8.
+- White has problems developing Bc1 and Ra8.
 Even if Bc1 developed there are plenty of tactical tricks available for Black

 - White cannot push forward the b-pawn.
-However, if this pawn pass successfully b4 then White will be clearly better
+However, if this pawn passes successfully b4 then White will be better

 - You'll learn how to play with a pawn less and how to handle the initiative

 If you want to become an expert in the Benko Gambit then you can study the lessons that I prepared for you.
-Inside the lesson you can see many of my games, fully analyzed. similary, I explained to you the best ideas from the most popular games in order to improve your understanding on this system.
+Inside the lesson, you can see many of my games, fully analyzed. similary, I explained to you the best ideas from the most popular games to improve your understanding of this system.

-As usually I'm analyzing all of the possible variations and lines in order to get a complete opening repertoire and be prepared against all possible deviations.
+As usual, I'm analyzing all of the possible variations and lines to get a complete opening repertoire and be prepared against all possible deviations.
 Please follow the link below and read the detailed curriculum of the lessons.